 The Intel Grand Slam in Season 3 can be completed by the first team to complete either of the two conditions below:

-2. Winning six Masters level CSGO tournaments inside a span of ten consecutive events.
+1. Winning six ESL Pro Tour Masters tournaments inside a span of ten consecutive events.

 The list of eligible IGS Masters level events & championship level events is available on the Intel Grand Slam website.